ArtWeston/CodingDojo/README.md

 Hello Coding World!!!!

-These are my homework assignment for my coding bootcamp!!!
+These are my homework assignments for my coding bootcamp!!!